Explore the science of car crashes at classroom.iihs.org

 Place the SpillNot® device on your desk so that students will notice it when they enter the classroom.
 Hopefully a student will ask, “What is it?”
 Now you have the perfect opportunity to show the video.
 Start the video and then pause right away when the presenter mentions the “Laws of Motion.”
 Ask students to review Newton’ First Law (Objects in motion tend to travel in a straight line at a steady speed) and Newton’s 2nd Law (Objects with unbalanced forces (Fnet) will always accelerate in the direction of the unbalanced force (Fnet)).
 The equation is:

 Now re-start the video to show the pitcher swinging in a circle.
-Pause where indicated and ask students to identify the forces acting on the SpillNot device (The forces are the pull of gravity and also the pull from the string and a small friction force.)
+Pause where indicated and ask students to identify the acting forces of the SpillNot device (The forces are the pull of gravity and also the pull from the string and a small friction force.)

 Sketch the demo and also draw and label the directions of the forces.
 (See below.)